victorzv/service/javaAPIClient/docs/ApiApi.md

 # **pdfWebapiRotatePost**
 > FileResponse pdfWebapiRotatePost(files, angle, rotateType, pageNum)

+Rotate document.

 Rotates the provided files by a specified angle, with options for rotation type and page number.

-This endpoint is used to rotate the provided files by a specified angle.
-If the rotation is started, the response will contain a success status and an optional message.
-If the rotation fails, the response will contain an error status and a message indicating the reason for the failure.

 ### Example
 ```java